yt-project/yt/doc/source/installing.rst

   $ cd yt
   $ git checkout <desired-version>
-  $ python setup.py install --user --prefix=
+  $ pip install -e . --user --prefix=

 Valid versions to jump to are described in :ref:`branches-of-yt`).